Don’t you wish you were one of the chosen?

 If you take the time to answer these 5 questions thoroughly, you should have what you need to know God’s will for your life.
 All that remains then is to do the courageous thing — make a decision.
 Yes, you will leave options behind.
 No, you can’t have it all.
 Yes, you might need to adjust the plan later.
 No, not everyone will be happy.

 But no, you won’t mess up God’s eternal will for life, the universe and everything.
 And he’s not waiting to taser you for getting it wrong.
 For a helpful and short read on this topic, I suggest a copy of Just Do Something: A Liberating Approach to Finding God’s Will by Kevin DeYoung.
+Or check out these resources I have used personally to help figure out God’s best.

 Now about that neighbor’s lawn turfing, I have a friend who knows some people.
 In landscaping.
 What?
 What’d you think I meant?